 Board Member, PR Director

+Allison Quintanilla Plattsmier has over nine years of experience in the nonprofit sector.
+Her work experience includes Special Events Intern for the American Diabetes Association, Special Events Coordinator for the T.J.
+Martell Foundation, Executive Director of Amputee Blade Runners (ABR), Associate Director of Programs and Development for the Transit Alliance of Middle Tennessee, and Community Investment Manager at NeedLink Nashville.
+She currently serves as Executive Director of the Tennessee Intercollegiate State Legislature (TISL) Foundation.
 Allison's areas of interest are public health, equal access to public resources for underprivileged and economically disadvantaged populations, and eradicating food insecurity.
-In her free time, she enjoys volunteering, reading, singing, running, and hanging out with her phenomenal husband, Kris, and their two cats, Sheena and Jacinda.
+In her free time, she enjoys volunteering, reading, singing, running, and hanging out with her phenomenal husband, Kris, and their three cats, Sheena, Jacinda, and Milo.

 Someone had asked me once, â€śIf you were to write something about you on a book cover, what would you write.â€ť My answer was that although we all have different driving forces and personalities we still have the same basic needs that we strive to meet for ourselves and our families.
 I feel we as a person come first, then what we do for a living, our job titles and so on.
 In that regard, I love working with people, respecting them for their beliefs and trying to understand and live life to the fullest.
 I live with my family in beautiful Nashville.
 I have been in healthcare for over fifteen years - I am a Registered Nurse and have a Masterâ€™s degree in Health Policy & Administration.
 I have worked in areas of business intelligence and analytics, change management, data governance, quality improvement, six sigma, clinical informatics, operations and strategy.
 I have had the opportunity to work with professionals at different levels in their careers and love what I do!
 I am also pursuing a Masterâ€™s degree in Metaphysics and am a certified hypnotist!